19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (b) the assets of the management corporation, if any, shall be distributed among the former subsidiary proprietors,

-in the same proportion as the proportion of contributions which such former subsidiary proprietors would have been liable for in accordance with section 39(2) .
+in the same proportion as the proportion of contributions which such former subsidiary proprietors would have been liable for in accordance with section 39(2) of the Building Maintenance and Strata Management Act 2004 (Act 47 of 2004).

 [16/87]